-Worship during Summer 2018 will include all ages – there will be no classes during the service.
+Worship during Winter 2019-2020 will include all ages – classes resume in Janaury during the service.
 We’ll be trying out some new methods of learning and growing in faith as we discern what our Fall schedule will look like.
-Learn more about our strategic planning process here.

 Guests are always welcome:

 Families who are looking for a safe, inclusive community to grow spiritually are invited to join us on Sundays at 10 a.m.
 If you would like to visit us during the week, please contact our Pastor, Sherrie Lowly at 847-272-2442 or email@example.com to make an appointment.